We have several options for making an appointment. We’ve listed the possibilities below:

 Telephone consultation

 If you would like to speak to a doctor by phone it’s possible to schedule a telephone appointment.
-You can do this by contacting the practice or by filling out this form.
-All requests which are made before 12 pm (noon) can be processed the same day.
+You can do this by contacting the practice or plan an appointment in our Webcalendar.
 When scheduled the doctor will call you back between 12pm and 2pm.
-They call anonymously.

 Web Calendar